Intellique/intellique-docker/README.md

 ## Using the application through the API

 See the [API documentation](https://github.com/Intellique/api).
-It is recommended that you create a new API key for each application that will use it, so that proper information is logged.
+It is recommended that you create a new API key for each application that will use it, to help identify clearly what each application is doing in the logs.
 To create an API key, connect to the docker image running the daemon:

     docker exec -i -t daemon /bin/bash